SiFTW/MitchellLabWebsite/content/authors/Ielyaas/_index.md

 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social:
-#- icon: envelope
+- icon: envelope
-#  icon_pack: fas
+  icon_pack: fas
-#  link: 'mailto:A.Pack@bsms.ac.uk'  # For a direct email link, use "mailto:".
+  link: 'mailto:I.Cloete@bsms.ac.uk'  # For a direct email link, use "mailto:".
 - icon: twitter
   icon_pack: fab
   link: https://twitter.com/ielyaas_cloete